-Evidence-based practice is built on the intersection between research evidence, practitioner wisdom and experience, and the experience and insights of families.In a recent discussion with family workers about creating program logic models, it was clear that they generally relied on practitioner wisdom and took into account the specific context of the families they worked with, and relied less on research evidence.
+Evidence-based practice is built on the intersection between research evidence, practitioner wisdom and experience, and the experience and insights of families.In a recent discussion with family workers about developing programs, it was clear that they generally relied on practitioner wisdom and took into account the specific context of the families they worked with, and relied less on research evidence.
 I suspect this is often the case for family and community workers in their approach to practice more generally.
 While practitioner wisdom and the experience of families are really important and need to be part of the process of critically reflecting on practice, there can also be value in considering research evidence.

 In this context, it is important to recognise the benefits of different types of research.
 Each type of research (e.g., in the hierarchy of evidence) has its advantages and disadvantages and provide different types of insights.